Episode 16 (Twin Peaks): Themes

-Broadcast and reception
+Reception and legacy

 "Episode 16" was originally broadcast on the American Broadcasting Company (ABC) network on December 1, 1990.
 The initial broadcast was watched by 12.4 million households in the United States—which represented 15 percent of the available audience and 7.9 percent of all households in the country.
 The ratings denoted a further decline since the revelation of Laura Palmer's killer in "Episode 14", which attracted 17.2 million viewers.
 The preceding episode, "Episode 15" was seen by 13.3 million households and the following episode, "Episode 17", suffered a further decline, attracting 11.1 million households.

 Critical reception to "Episode 16" has been positive.
 Writing for The A.V.
 Club, Keith Phipps said that the installment "feels rushed" but suggested that "there's still a lot [...] that works."
 He further added: "'that gum you like is going to come back in style,' remains an endlessly quotable line and Palmer's death scene is well handled with, again, some superb Ray Wise acting.
 And while I fully accept that Twin Peaks wants us to buy into its woodsy-mystico mythology of good and evil, I like that Wise plays it as if it might be all in his head to the end" but stated that the final scene was "clumsy."
 AllRovi's Andrea LeVasseur referred to the episode's ending as "a final chaotic conclusion."

 Series co-creator Mark Frost cited Leland's death scene as one of his two favourites across all three series when interviewed in 2025.